Where to buy the bikinis and outfits from Love Island 2020

 Leanne’s blue Bardot gown

-As soon as the evening drew in, the islanders turned into glam night put on with Leanne Amaning choosing a cobalt blue puff-sleeve gown.
-Though Leanne wore it with the sleeves up, this Bardot gown can be worn off the shoulder to change issues up.
+As soon as the night time drew in, the islanders turned into glam night put on with Leanne Amaning choosing a cobalt blue puff-sleeve gown.
+Though Leanne wore it with the sleeves up, this Bardot gown may also be worn off the shoulder to modify issues up.

 Purchase at I Noticed it First £20